 The main conclusion from this work is that the picture of sequence features becomes clearer as more types of analyses and more parameter combinations are explored.
-Many analysis methods have been developed by using proteins of "typical" amino acid composition and may produce highly misleading results when applied to protein sequences of "atypical" composition, that is, strongly biased toward a few amino acids.
-Therefore, it is valuable to also look at sequence composition directly, to be able to judge whether a feature prediction may have been influenced by biases in sequence composition.
+Many analysis methods have been developed using proteins of 'typical' amino acid composition and may produce highly misleading results when applied to protein sequences of 'atypical' composition, i.e. strongly biased towards a few amino acids.
+Therefore it is valuable to also look at sequence composition directly, to be able to judge whether a feature prediction may have been influenced by biases in sequence composition.
 Many programs for predicting coiled coil and transmembrane are prone to produce mispredictions on sequences of biased composition.
-We provide a set of general rules for assigning structural class based on compositional features in Table II; however, it is important to keep in mind that all of the features are only indicative and not conclusive.
-They need to be judged in the context of local sequence composition biases and repeats to avoid false predictions.
+We provide a set of general rules for assigning structural class based on compositional features in table 2; it is however important to keep in mind that all of the features are only indicative and not conclusive.
+They need to be judged in the context of local sequence composition biases and repeats in order to avoid false predictions.
 This context is provided by the graphical SFINX package described here.

-The viewers in the SFINX package use the SFS data exchange format for importing predictions and data from a variety of sequence analysis programs.
-The SFS data format is meant to be a generic vehicle for exchanging sequence features including curves, functioning as a metalanguage between computing programs and graphical viewers.
+The viewers in the SFINX package employ the SFS data exchange format for importing predictions and data from a variety of sequence analysis programs.
+The SFS data format is meant to be a generic vehicle for exchanging sequence features including curves, functioning as a meta-language between computing programs and graphical viewers.
 We believe that such a system will accelerate the development of future computation programs, because providing such programs with an interface for the simple SFS format is clearly easier than developing a entirely new viewer.
 It may also stimulate development of more sophisticated and interactive results viewers.
-We hope that an SFS viewer will soon be available in Java; in the mean time, Dotter and Blixem can be used as WWW helper applications under UNIX X-windows and Windows 95/98/ NT.
+We hope that an SFS viewer will soon be available in Java; in the mean time, Dotter and Blixem can be used as WWW helper applications under UNIX X-windows and Windows 95/98/NT.

 The SFS format currently fulfills the requirements of the most fundamental generic tasks.
 There are a number of more specialized tasks that would profit from a special data type, which we have not supported here.
 One example is symbols for gene finding, where splice sites and introns usually have a different layout than the common boxes.
-This could in principle be indicated with <look> attributes specifying shapes, e.g., intron, splice5, or arrow.
-However, to keep the SFS format as generic and as simple as possible, and because most shapes can be well represented by XY curves, we have refrained from defining these looks here.
-In most cases, it is, however, sufficient to mark up features with a particular meaning using special color codes.
+This could in principle be indicated with <look> attributes specifying shapes, e.g. intron, splice5, or arrow.
+However, to keep the SFS format as generic and as simple as possible, and as most shapes can be well represented by XY curves, we have refrained from defining these looks here.
+In most cases it is however sufficient to mark up features with a particular meaning using special color codes.

-One consequence of the SFINX package's design is that the scripts are preconfigured with certain parameter choices.
-Thus, these are not interactively settable, but we believe that our selection of parameters in the release and on the web server will serve casual users well.
-More advanced users will need to download the scripts and analysis programs and can then easily modify the parameters to their own choice.
+One consequence of the SFINX package's design is that the scripts are pre-configured with certain parameter choices.
+These are thus not interactively settable, but we believe that our selection of parameters in the release and on the web server will serve casual users well.
+More advanced users will need to download the scripts and analysis programs, and can then easily modify the parameters to their own choice.